GeZhouyang/GeZhouyang.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoc in fluid mechanics at the University of British Columbia in Vancouver, Canada.
+I am an assistant professor in fluid mechanics at Nanjing University in Suzhou, China.
-Officially, I am also affiliated with KTH Royal Institute of Technology in Stockholm, Sweden.
+Previously, I was a postdoc at the University of British Columbia in Vancouver, Canada, and a PhD student at KTH Royal Institute of Technology in Stockholm, Sweden.

-My research is at the intersection of complex fluids, multiphase flow, and active matter.
+My current research is at the intersection of complex fluids, multiphase flow, and active matter.
-Specifically, I study particle suspensions -- the "simplest" complex fluids that display a multitude of interesting phenomena such as self-organization, enhanced diffusion, or even "superfluidic" rheologies.
+Specifically, I am interested in particle suspensions -- the "simplest" complex fluids that display a multitude of interesting phenomena such as self-organization, enhanced diffusion, or even "superfluidic" rheologies.
 The main question my research tries to answer is "_How do hydrodynamic interactions affect those behaviors?_"
 Addressing this question is not only of fundamental physical interest,